godotengine/godot-docs/classes/class_os.rst

 Dumps the memory allocation ringlist to a file (only works in debug).

-Entry format per line: "Address - Size - Description"
+Entry format per line: "Address - Size - Description".

 .. _class_OS_dump_resources_to_file: